 - Our friends at Allegiance Bank want you to know that there is a low-interest government loan available to restaurant and bar owners.

 - Forbes put out this list of resources for small business owners.

 We know this time is terrifying for so many.
 There is never shame in asking for help.

-- If you need or would like to be in touch with a mental health professional, please visit Methodist Hospital's online behavioral health program.
-This is available to ANYONE in the country.
+- If you need or would like to be in touch with a mental health professional and do not reside in Texas, please visit Methodist Hospital's online behavioral health program.

-- NAMI – Texas is providing online support groups for people living with mental health conditions and their family members.
+- The National Alliance on Mental Illness of Texas (NAMI) is providing online support groups for people living with mental health conditions and their family members.
 Learn more here.
-Call NAMI: 512-693-2000.
+Call NAMI at 512-693-2000.
 Email NAMI.

-- Free insulin for anyone who has lost their health insurance here.
+- Free insulin for anyone who has lost their health insurance is available here.

-Our partners at Restaurant Workers' Community Foundation, who give Southern Smoke 50% of their funds raised to support funding to those in the food and beverage industry in crisis, have put together a really great list of resources for you too.
-We highly recommend visiting their site too.
+- Our partners at Restaurant Workers' Community Foundation, who give Southern Smoke 50% of their funds raised to support funding to those in the food and beverage industry in crisis, have put together a really great list of resources for you too.
+We highly recommend that you visit their site.